Healthy Eating when eating out

 6. Add raw food to your diet

 Heating food can destroy certain enzymes and nutrients, while raw food is packed with the good stuff.
-Eat more fresh salad, fruit, nuts and raw veg at places like Eat Naked, or try an all-raw meal at Purezza.
+Eat more fresh salad, fruit, nuts and raw veg at places like Silo and Eat Naked or try an all-raw meal at Purezza.

 7. Eat whole grains